 Inbound exchange students can combine academic study and a wealth of social and cultural opportunities over a period of one to two semesters.
 The University’s mix of outstanding resources, excellent support services and distinguished academic staff encourages academic success in a city ideally suited for visiting students.

-Refer to study options if you are unsure of the type of program you want to study.
+Refer to programs and courses if you are unsure of the type of program you want to study.